OmerKahveci03/Spatio-Temporal-Variation/README.md

 Below are the R scripts available, along with a step by step explanation of how to compile them.

 ## Prerequisites
-Download the raw tissue data from the gtex database, and leave it in a local directory named "data".
+- Download the raw tissue data from the gtex database, and leave it in a local directory named "data".
 File path: \data
+- Download the supplementary file located in "data" as well.
+It is needed for **auto_threshhold_ad.R**

 ## Scripts
 ### auto_normalized.R